syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maskedtextbox/how-to/set-cursor-position-while-focus-on-the-input-textbox.md

 ---
 layout: post
-title: Set Cursor Position While Focus On The Input Textbox in ##Platform_Name## Maskedtextbox Component
+title: Set Cursor Position While Focus On The Input Textbox in ASP.NET MVC Maskedtextbox Component
-description: Learn here all about Set Cursor Position While Focus On The Input Textbox in Syncfusion ##Platform_Name## Maskedtextbox component of syncfusion and more.
+description: Learn here all about Set Cursor Position While Focus On The Input Textbox in Syncfusion ASP.NET MVC Maskedtextbox Component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Set Cursor Position While Focus On The Input Textbox
-publishingplatform: ##Platform_Name##
+publishingplatform: ASP.NET MVC
 documentation: ug
 ---